 Step Two.
 Pronunciation Pre-Test.
 Next turn to the chapter that you are about to start reading and take the “Pronunciation Pre-Test.”
 To do this, look at the New Kanji table and try to voice each of the pronunciations for all eight of the kanji in the table.
 Use the table at the bottom of the page to check your accuracy.
 Repeat this test several times until you feel ready to start reading.

 Step Three.
 Vocabulary List with Mnemonics.
 Next start reading the Vocabulary List, being careful to cover the “answers” on the right side of the page with a piece of paper or your thumb.
 You will usually have a chance to practice reading each new kanji multiple times in different words.
 You will also see more than 2,800 mnemonics for the words that appear in the Vocabulary Lists.
 To help you keep track of all of this vocabulary, we provide a free Mnemonic Dictionary (see the discussion near the end of this page).

 Step Four.
 Practice Sentences.
 Next read the Practice Sentences that are provided in each chapter.
 This is where you will really feel that you have started to learn to read Japanese.
 Again, be sure to cover the text on the right side of the page as you read, but don’t hesitate to uncover it if you aren’t sure about kanji pronunciations or when you don’t know how to translate the Japanese text.

 Step Five.
 Supplemental Reading.
 We hope that you will take this last step, but it is optional.
 We have identified some fascinating Japanese language articles online that use only the kanji that you have learned up to this point.
-These articles are available from “Satori Reader” and from “News in Slow Japanese” – see the additional information below.
+These articles are available from “Satori Reader” (73 articles total) and from “News in Slow Japanese” (44 articles) – see the additional information below.
 If you read these articles, you will see that you have made significant progress in your effort to learn to read Japanese.

 Supplemental Reading Material to help you Learn to Read Japanese